Compound USD Coin (CUSDC) Hits Self Reported Market Cap of $608.96 Million

 cUSDC is the Compound’s wrapped version of USDC and it’s available on the Compound platform.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Compound USD Coin directly using U.S. dollars.
-Investors seeking to acquire Compound USD Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Compound USD Coin directly using US dollars.
+Investors seeking to acquire Compound USD Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Compound USD Coin using one of the exchanges listed above.

 Receive News & Updates for Compound USD Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Compound USD Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.